studentkittens/lncs-pandoc/paper.md

-But one have to remember, with great power comes great responsibility - so the `git-annex` command line utility is definitely not a tool for a command line or unix newcomer.
-But for this user group there is the webapp with a user friendly graphical interface, which makes using `git-annex` as easy as other comparable cloud storage service provider tools.
+But one have to remember, with great power comes great responsibility - so the `git-annex` command line utility is definitely not a tool for a command line or *unix* newcomer.
+But for this user group, there is the webapp with a user friendly graphical interface, which makes using `git-annex` as easy as other comparable cloud storage service provider tools.
 Another good thing is that all major operating systems are supported.